sqrFUND (SQR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 sqrFUND Historical Price

-According to the latest data gathered on sqrFUND live price page, the current price of sqrFUND is 0USD.
-The circulating supply of sqrFUND(SQR) is 1.10B SQR , giving it a market capitalization of $91.56K.
+According to the latest data gathered on sqrFUND live price page, the current price of sqrFUND is 0.0000971USD.
+The circulating supply of sqrFUND(SQR) is 1.10B SQR , giving it a market capitalization of $106.80K.

 The sqrFUND Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SQR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.